 Campers and staff dress informally at Falcon.
 Your child will be very active in an outdoor setting so we suggest clothes and shoes that he/she would wear for play at home.
 In general, we wear closed-toed shoes, while flip-flops or sandals are needed for the beach and shower.
 We would recommend packing clothes and shoes that can get dirty.
 All clothing, shoes, and personal belongings should be marked with your camper's full name in either a permanent marking pen, name tape, or a rubber stamp with permanent ink.
 These labels will help the camper keep his/her belongings organized in the cabin and assist the counselors on final packing.
-This is particularly important this year when laundry will be sent out.
+This is particularly important as laundry is sent out.

 Campers are welcome to bring additional sports equipment but do so at their own risk.
 Falcon Camp has all the necessary items (other than clothing and bedding), so these items are not necessary.
 Falcon Camp is not responsible for lost or damaged personal items.
 We ask that you leave expensive or irreplaceable sentimental items at home.
-A recommended and optional packing list is included here.
+A recommended and optional packing list is linked here (also included in the Appendix).